Pathoschild/StardewCommunityMods/Readme.md

 Mod can be build for Windows, Mac and Linux game versions.
 You can change desired platform via solution configurations.
-Each platform requires corresponding binaries from the game folder to be present in _External_ directory:
+Each platform requires corresponding binaries from the game folder to be present in _<Solution_root>/TimeSpeed/External_ directory:

 * **Windows**:
 _External/Windows_: